-The applied management major has been designed for students transferring to Mount Mercy from a two-year institution who have a background in a technical specialty.
+The applied management major has been designed for students transferring to Mount Mercy from a two-year institution who have earned an AAS or AS in a technical field.
 The major provides students the opportunity to broaden their knowledge of business environments and to understand and manage the forces of change affecting organizations in a business environment.
 The applied management major prepares students for a broad variety of career options by building on their previous technical training and/or work experience.

 This degree prepares students, for example, to: apply strategic planning principles to a technical specialty area; prepare a comprehensive strategic plan; and develop analytical and critical-thinking skills and apply those skills to the management of a business.